Information and Guidelines for Reviewers

 The editorial board manages all submissions to IMWUT, and comprises:

-The initial review process is expected to take approximately 5 weeks:
+The initial review process is expected to take approximately 8 weeks, in the following phases:

 The remaining submissions will be assigned to two Associate Editors (primary, secondary).
 The primary will manage the review process, and also assign 2 additional external reviewers.
 Note: while one or more of the reviewers may be an “Associate Editor” for other papers, “AE” below refers to the AE managing that submission.

-Weeks 3-5: External reviewers will be given 3 weeks to provide a detailed review of the submission and will be asked to provide a summary judgment placing the paper into one of the following categories:
+2. Review: External reviewers will be asked to provide a detailed review of the submission and will be asked to provide a summary judgment placing the paper into one of the following categories:

-Major revisions: The meta review will summarize specific expectations for how the paper needs to be modified for the revision to be considered.
+- Major revisions: The meta review will summarize specific expectations for how the paper needs to be modified for the revision to be considered.
 Authors will be allowed to upload a revision of their paper at one of the subsequent 2 quarterly submission deadlines.
 The authors may communicate anonymously through the submission system with the AE for clarifications.
 If the AE is unable to address a concern, the authors should contact the Editors.
 Revisions should use colour to highlight the changes to the document, and also include a statement on how the reviewer comments are addressed.
 Upon receipt of the revision, the AE will request reviews from all of the original reviewers.
 If the AE feels the need, a new reviewer (or reviewers) can be invited, and the results of the past review(s) will be shared with them.
-This round of reviews will also take at most 5 weeks, and result in a decision of either “Accept with Minor Revisions” or “Reject”.
+This round of reviews will result in a decision of either “Accept with Minor Revisions” or “Reject”.
 Revisions should use color to highlight the changes to the document, and also include a statement on how the reviewer comments are addressed.
 Upon receipt of the revision, the AE will request reviews from all of the original reviewers.
 If the AE feels the need, a new reviewer (or reviewers) can be invited, and the results of the past review(s) will be shared with them.
-This round of reviews should take no more than four weeks, and result in a decision of either “Accept with Minor Revisions” or “Reject”.